Dansby Swanson Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in the league.
+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals' 4.53 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.59).

-- The Cardinals give up the first-fewest home runs in baseball (99 total, one per game).
+- Cardinals pitchers combine to give up 100 home runs (one per game), the fewest in the league.

-- Mikolas (6-5) gets the starting nod for the Cardinals in his 23rd start of the season.
-He's put together a 4.33 ERA in 126 2/3 innings pitched, with 86 strikeouts.

-- In his last outing on Saturday against the Chicago Cubs, the right-hander threw five innings, allowing five earned runs while surrendering 11 hits.
+- In his last outing on Sunday against the Chicago Cubs, the left-hander tossed six innings, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.